gigachad80/Mailansh/README.md

 ### ⌚ Development Time

-From initial concept to feature-complete implementation, including testing, optimization, and documentation, the development took approximately **4 hours and 15 minutes**.
+From initial concept to feature-complete implementation, including testing, optimization, and documentation, the development took approximately **4 hours**.

 ### 🙃 Why I Created This